RhinoSecurityLabs/pacu/README.md

 Pacu is an open source AWS exploitation framework, designed for offensive security testing against cloud environments.
 Created and maintained by Rhino Security Labs, Pacu allows penetration testers to exploit configuration flaws within an AWS account, using modules to easily expand its functionality.
 Current modules enable a range of attacks, including user privilege escalation, backdooring of IAM users, attacking vulnerable Lambda functions, and much more.

-## BETA NOTICE

-This private beta is intended to expose Pacu to a small handful of AWS security users for focused, high-quality testing and feedback to help perfect and expand on Pacu's capabilities before its official release.
-While this will be an open source project when it's released, we ask everyone in the beta to **please not share internal Pacu details (such as source code) until after the public release**.
-Please do not join the beta if you can't agree to that.

-Finally, please remember that *Pacu is a BETA product.* Please be mindful of this, avoid using it in production, and be gentle in your first impressions.

 ## Installation

-Pacu is a fairly lightweight program, as it requires only [Python3.6+](https://www.python.org/downloads/) and pip3 to install a handful of Python libraries.
+Pacu is a fairly lightweight program, as it requires only [Python3.5+](https://www.python.org/downloads/) and pip3 to install a handful of Python libraries.
 Running install.sh will check your Python version and ensure all Python packages are up to date.

 ## Quick Installation